Create a good onboarding experience

 Just as you would with a slash command, responding with text or an interactive menu will help your users feel taken care of.
 Remember that the best help doesn't require them to leave their working context inside Slack.

 People don't just want to reach you when they're critically stuck.
-Sometimes, they'll want to give feedback on simple things like the ease of going through a particular workflow, or whether a bot successfully understood their intent.
+Sometimes, they'll want to give feedback on things like the ease of going through a particular workflow, or whether a bot successfully understood their intent.
 If you have a place to route feedback requests, provide a way for people to get there inside Slack.
 Only offer a feedback channel if you plan to collect and review feedback.

 Use of apps spreads differently among work colleagues than it does among groups of friends.
 Above all, be considerate with your use of notifications and announcements to channels.
 See the being a good citizen inside Slack section for more details on how to do this.